-In late April 2020, additional AQG#B01 and FG5#228 measurements and tests were continued in the facilities of the laboratory Géosciences Montpellier in the cellar, about 100 kilometers southwest of the Larzac site.
+In late April 2020, additional AQG#B01 and FG5#228 measurements and tests were continued in the facilities of the laboratory Géosciences Montpellier in the cellar, about 100 km southwest of the Larzac site.
 The laboratory is in an urban area on the Montpellier University campus.
-Previous FG5#228 measurements show small gravity changes (less than 50 nm s-2 over one year) (Jacob et al. (2008)) for a close-by site on campus.
+Previous FG5#228 measurements show small gravity changes (less than 50 nm s-2 over 1 year; Jacob et al., 2008) for a closeby site on campus.
 Environmental noise is monitored with a large band seismometer.
 Due to the Covid-19 lockdown, the environmental noise is largely reduced: less difference in noise level is seen between workdays, weekends, and public holidays.

-On 2020-06-02 the AQG-B01 was transported from the Géosciences laboratory to a private garage in a residential area in Montpellier (in approximately 3 km distance to Géosciences).
+On 2 June 2020 the AQG-B01 was transported from the Géosciences laboratory to a private garage in a residential area in Montpellier (in approximately 3 km distance to Géosciences).